 The lake (pontoon, pond) should come under ownership of Welsh Water, but due to circumstances regarding village adoption, the upkeep has to be undertaken by the Trust.
 The lake has been successfully managed by the Trust for the best part of 20 years, and will continue to do so, unless advised that ownership may be transferred.

 Swansea Council is responsible for this.
 If you find a bin which is close to full, or overflowing, please contact them using the details given below.

-Any persons wishing to use the hall are charged a small fee to contribute toward the running costs (lighting, heating, water and drainage, cleaning, wear and tear, etc.).
-If you are a resident of the village (proof may be required) you are entitled to reduced fees.
+Any persons wishing to use the hall are charged a small fee to contribute toward the running costs (cleaning, wear and tear, etc.).
+If you are a resident of the village (proof may be required) you are entitled to a reduced fee or no fee at all.
 All hall enquiries should be directed to the contact details found below.

 Radio Tircoed is one of the many attractions that makes our village unique.
 It is a volunteer-run radio station operated for the benefit of our community and its staff also give up their time to support our village events.
 You can find more information about Radio Tircoed by visiting their website.

 The trustees usually organise two events a year, namely, the Summer Fete and Christmas Fete.
 The Summer Fete is usually always held on the Saturday of August bank holiday weekend, and residents enjoy many activities and live acts throughout the day and evening.
 The Christmas Fete is usually always held on a Monday evening in December with villagers enjoying mince pies and mulled wine as children visit Father Christmas in his grotto.
 There are also coffee mornings, baby and toddler groups, craft fairs and clubs throughout the year.
 For up-to-date news on events and activities in the village, please visit the Tircoed Forest Village Community Page on Facebook.

 If you would like to propose or organise an event, or support our annual fetes, please contact the trustees using the contact details below.